Thailand for Visitors

 Wat Phra Keo

-You enter the temple compound on the west side, facing the back of the ubosot housing the Emerald Buddha.
-Most visitors climb up to the upper terrace before proceeding around to the entrance to the ubosot.
+You enter the temple compound on the west side, facing the back of the chapel (ubosot) housing the Emerald Buddha.
+Most visitors climb up to the upper terrace before proceeding around to the entrance to the chapel.
 North of the ubosot is an elevated platform with three large buildings in a line.
 Originally, the temple's main library, the Ho Phra Monthien Tham, was on this spot, but it burned down in a fire caused by fireworks later in the reign of King Rama I. He decided to have the Phra Mondop built on this spot.
 King Rama IV added the Royal Pantheon and the huge Phra Si Rattana Chedi to the upper terrace.
 He also commissioned the model of Angkor Wat which sits on the north side of the upper terrace.

 North of the elevated terrace are three smaller buildings.
 At the northeast corner of the courtyard is the Ho Phra Nak, used as a royal columbarium housing the ashes of minor royals.
 In the center of the northern court is the small Wiharn Yod, which, in a break from the colored mirror tiles of the other buildings, is finished in bits of Chinese porcelain.
 In the northwest corner is the Ho Phra Monthien Tham, the 'auxiliary library' where Buddhist texts are stored.